Custom class: landing-image

 Each of the four school Houses vote for and adopt a charity for two years and we are delighted to have raised over £10,000 in total during our second year of collaboration with them.
 These are local organisations and we invite representatives in to school to explain how the money raised has been spent.
 Pupils are, therefore, able to hear the difference that their help makes through the school’s fundraising initiatives and the generosity of our parents.

-For the next two years Chislehurst are supporting Be Free Young Carers, Malvern have chosen to support Oxfordshire Carers Association.
-Carswell are supporting the African Children’s Fund African Children’s Fund and Bickley have chosen WATSAN.
+For the next two years Chislehurst are supporting The Big Step Forward, Malvern have chosen to support Blue Skye Thinking.
+Carswell are supporting the Yellow Submarine and Bickley have chosen Cancer Research UK.
 We look forward to being able to make a difference to these four worthwhile charities through a range of fundraising activities.

 On World Book Day, we collected books for the Schoolreaders charity whilst also donating 10% of the takings from our Book Fair to them.
 This takes places in collaboration with a local book shop.